SinisaVukmirovic/VideoDocs-App/README.md

 to do
-warning msg when no topic for search term desktop only app overlay for smaller screens fonts download and implement
+wng msg toggle if topic clicked after search and vice versa desktop only app overlay for smaller screens fonts download and implement